stallman-j/LaTekonomer/README.md

    - Why would you want to start using GitHub?
         * GitHub is a standard method for making research code, inputs, and outputs transparent, replicable, and sharable among many fields.
 Economics is catching up in this trend.
         * If you're just starting a research project, starting it with Github allows you to maintain version control throughout your project without having to do something like Dropbox rewind.
 Your future self will thank you.
-        * If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project, and you can work together on the project without stepping on each others' toes and keep track of each other's contributions.
+        * If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project.
+You can work together on the project without stepping on each others' toes and keep track of each other's contributions.
         * You'll save yourself from possibly losing all your code or output if you run into tech problems
-   - You can fork and sync either with your own Overleaf or on your local system
+   - If you're planning to just use this with Overleaf and not planning on having the files on your local system, instead follow the steps for **copying the Latekonomer Overleaf Template.** From there, it's really easy to set up Overleaf with GitHub and you don't have to bother with Git bash and the Git terminal.
 3. Downloading the files into your local system
    - You can download either from the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a> or from Github.
    - To use these with LaTex, though, you'll need a local LaTex installation.
-   - Do this if you already use LaTex locally and you've already got some way of backing up your files (e.g. all your files live in Dropbox anyways and you don't plan on having collaborators for this project).
+   - Do this if you already use LaTex locally and you've already got some way of backing up your files (e.g. all your files live in Dropbox anyways and you don't plan on having collaborators for this project) and don't want to invest in GitHub.
-   - If you do _not_ have a way of backing up your files and you want to download locally just because it's temporarily easier, I highly recommend that you reconsider investing some time into Git, or at the very least building up the practice of starting all your projects in folders that sync automatically to the cloud.
-Ideally, you would have for all your files three different versions:
+   - If you do _not_ have a way of backing up your files and you want to download locally just because it's temporarily easier, I highly recommend that you reconsider investing some time into Git, or at the very least building up the practice of starting all your projects in folders that sync automatically to a cloud.
+Ideally, you would have for all your important files at least three different versions:
      1) a local version,
      2) a cloud version,
      3) an external physical version (e.g. an external hard drive backup).

-   Technical issues happen all the time, and writing out in LaTex can take a long time.
+   Technical issues happen all the time, and writing in LaTex can be time intensive.
 Not having backups means you're potentially throwing away hours, days, or even months of work if your computer gives up on you.

+What do I do these days?

+A combination of all the above: I have Overleaf sync with Github _and_ a local repository on my computer that automatically syncs with my cloud and which has Git set up to also push and pull changes from my local copy to my GitHub repository.
+Plus an external hard drive that backs the local copy up every night.

+If I have a lot of images or tables to change or add, I tend to use the local repository to avoid having to drag and drop files into Overleaf.
+If I'm mostly editing text, I tend to use Overleaf because it compiles so quickly, the interface is pretty, and it doesn't generate tons of aux files.
+You have to be mindful about where you're pushing and pulling from, though, otherwise you can end up with conflicting files.

+GitHub is great about recognizing what lines specifically have changed (this is what makes it such a good collaboration tool!), so I just make sure I keep up on my pushes and pulls when I switch between the Overleaf and local copy.
+I don't tend to edit the files directly in GitHub.

 <!-- Installation -->